andreathniah/bucketoftears/_posts/2022-04-03-deploy-gui-apps-on-kubernetes.md

 ### Step 2: Spin Up Dockerized Firefox Container

-This step mainly checks if the server is properly configured to allow dockerized GUI applications to run.
+This step mainly checks if the environment is properly configured to allow dockerized GUI applications to run.
 Most issues on this step arises when `xhost` is not set to allow any host to connect to your server.
-For those seeking for more restrictive settings, do check [this StackOverflow post](https://stackoverflow.com/questions/28392949/running-chromium-inside-docker-gtk-cannot-open-display-0).
+For those seeking for more restrictive settings, do refer to [this StackOverflow post](https://stackoverflow.com/questions/28392949/running-chromium-inside-docker-gtk-cannot-open-display-0).

 Note that you can also choose to supply hardcoded value for `DISPLAY` variable (e.g. `:0`)